l3x61/zosdialog/README.md

 # zosdialog
-Zig build package and bindings for [osdialog](https://github.com/AndrewBelt/osdialog) by Andrew Belt.
+Zig build package and bindings for [osdialog](https://github.com/AndrewBelt/osdialog) written by Andrew Belt.

+Tested with `0.14.0-dev.2577+271452d22` on Linux (Wayland/X11) and Windows 11.
-## Use zosdialog
+## Installation
 Add the library to your dependencies in `build.zig.zon`.
 ```zig
 .{